A Local’s Guide to Winter Activities in Chicago

-Now that I’ve officially freaked you out, there’s also a sort of magic about Chicago in the winter.
-It’s not for the weak-willed, certainly.
-If you brave the likely travel delays and actually make it here, you’ll encounter a resilient city that continues to do what it does best: food, fun, and a cultural landscape like no other.
+If you brave the likely travel delays and make it here, you’ll encounter a resilient city that continues to do what it does best: food, fun, and a cultural landscape like no other.

 Let’s take a look at all of my favorite winter activities in Chicago, whether you’re staying inside or braving the chilly winter temps outdoors.

 It’s absolutely worth visiting Chicago in winter.
 Prices are much lower on hotels and airfare, and most of the city’s best attractions don’t shut down.
-You just need to travel with a more flexible mindset.
+You just need to travel with a more flexible mindset and bundle up if you’re planning on time outdoors.

 Indoor Winter Activities in Chicago

-What do people do in Chicago in the winter?
-In the winter, people in Chicago do many of the same things they do during the rest of the year.
-They visit the city’s best museums, indulge in the best food scene in the country, and fill their calendar with Chicago winter events.
+People in Chicago do many of the same things in the winter as they do the rest of the year.
+They visit the city’s best museums, indulge in the best food scene in the country, and fill their calendar with seasonal events.

 The city doesn’t stop when temperatures dip.
 You don’t have to, either, especially when you’re in a city with so many offerings to bring you out of the cold.